mccd_logo_white Logo_WHITE_EMCC_Horizontal Logo_WHITE_CGCC_Horizontal

 Day 1 - October 25, 2023

-8:00 AM - 9:00 AM
+8:00 a.m. - 9:00 a.m.

-Breakfast & Early Event Check-In
+Breakfast & Intel Event Check-In

-9:00 AM - 11:30 AM
+9:00 a.m. - 11:30 a.m.

-Optional Workshop at Intel: AI Learning session with OpenVINO toolkit
+Intel Tour: AI Learning session with OpenVINO toolkit

 Description: In this session, learn how AI with Computer Vision and Natural Language Processing are revolutionizing industries.
 We will discuss the difference between traditional and AI-based computer vision using convolutional neural networks.
 Additionally, attendees will gain an overview of the Intel® Distribution of OpenVINO™ toolkit, the Intel® Developer Cloud and explore the Github for more OpenVINO™ toolkit Jupyter.
 The session will include hands-on practice with Jupyter Notebooks, so please bring your laptop.